Looking after Uppingham's

 Welcome from the Mayor of Uppingham

-Uppingham, like many other towns, has a Neighbourhood Plan.
+Like many other towns, has a Neighbourhood Plan.
 Our current plan was completed and agreed by residents in 2016.
-You can read it here.
+You can read it here – Uppingham Neighbour Plan – 2016

 The Plan has helped to guide the Town Council when considering how the town should be developed over the next few years.
 It is now in the process of being refreshed in light of changes both within the town and as a result of government guidance.